 Through the examination of hemolymph for the developmental stages, it was found that 16 (37.2%) of the 43 examined samples contained the developmental stages of Babesia, Theileria, and Anaplasma.
-This result was in agreement with that reported by (Ramadan et al., 2016), who recorded that the microscopic examination of tick revealed hemolymph the presence of piroplasmic developmental stages in 39.23% and 49.4% of hemolymph samples obtained Rhipicephalus turanicus from and Rhipicephalus praetextatus, respectively.
+This result was in agreement with that reported by (Ramadan et al., 2016), who recorded that microscopic examination of the tick hemolymph revealed the presence of piroplasmic developmental stages in 39.23% and 49.4% of hemolymph samples obtained Rhipicephalus turanicus from and Rhipicephalus praetextatus, respectively.